AntonGordievskiy/gordImpressiveGallery/README.md

     Type: String

-    A reference to the JSON array of objects, each of which looks like this:
+    A reference to the JSON array of objects, each of which looks like this (use absolute paths):

 ```
 #!javascript